CCI® and NASC™ accepted. Program meets all AORN standards for RNFA education.

 It has allowed me to make more money!

-Becoming an RNFA has taken my nursing practice to a profoundly higher level that I could never have imagined I’ve assisted in almost every specialty and become a conduit harvester, great career move thus far!
+Becoming an RN First Assistant has taken my nursing practice to a profoundly higher level that I could never have imagined I’ve assisted in almost every specialty and become a conduit harvester, great career move thus far!

 It has increased my knowledge and skills in the so that I am more valuable to the hospital where I work.
 I have received an increased wage because of it.